simoicy99/livvarentalai/replit.md

 ## Overview

-Livva is a rental listing aggregator with vibrant orange branding, featuring aggregated listings from Livva, Zillow, and Apartments.com.
-The platform currently focuses on San Francisco Bay Area listings and includes search functionality, clickable infinite-scroll feed, and Locus deposit integration.
+Livva is a room rental aggregator with vibrant orange branding, featuring aggregated room listings from Livva, Zillow, and Apartments.com.
+All listings are realistic private room rentals in San Francisco with prices ranging from $1,000-$2,500/month based on neighborhood.
+The platform includes search functionality, clickable infinite-scroll feed, and Locus deposit integration.
 The long-term vision includes a 5-layer agent architecture handling posting/updates, search/matching, communication, verification/trust, and payments.

 **Current Features (MVP):**
 - Vibrant orange theme (#ff6b35 primary color)